-In most cases, a simple brake pad swap is just that – simple, quick and easy, and the added bonus is that they may not even cost you much more than the standard pads (although some high performance pads can be a bit … spendy).
+In most cases, brake pads are simple, quick, and easy to install.
+The added bonus is that they may not even cost you much more than the standard pads.
+However, some high-performance pads can be a bit expensive.

-You don’t have to be a wannabee racer either – upgrading the brakes can help with many situations … towing a heavy load, better wet weather performance, reducing the dust that sticks to the paintwork … all valid reasons for changing out the best brake pads.
+You don’t have to be a wannabe racer either.
+Upgrading the brakes can help with many situations like towing a heavy load, better wet-weather performance, and reducing the dust that sticks to the paintwork.
+These are all valid reasons for changing out your brake pads.

 The Best Brake Pads

-I’ve chosen eight different styles, brands or uses of brake pads, so I’m sure that somewhere in that list, you’ll be covered.
-I’ve given more of a generic overview rather than a full, in-depth product review, but it’s enough information to get you started.
+We’ve chosen eight different styles, brands, or uses of brake pads.
+We’ve given more of a general overview rather than a full, in-depth product review, but it’s enough information to get you started.

-The Redstuff pads are kind of like a step up from the Greenies, and have been designed for bigger, faster vehicles … genuine sports cars, muscle cars and fast European sedans (think along the lines of the BMW M5).
+The Redstuff pads are kind of like a step up from the Greenies.
+They have been designed for bigger, faster vehicles.
+For example, genuine sports cars, muscle cars, and fast European sedans (think along the lines of the BMW M5).

-The material is ceramic based, and when at full operating temperature they can reduce braking distances by as much as 42’ … that could be the difference between hitting something or not, and if you’re using the car on a circuit, that sort of stopping power will make a huge difference to your times.
+The material is ceramic based and when at the full operating temperature they can reduce braking distances by as much as 42′.
+That could be the difference between hitting something or not.
+If you’re using the car on a circuit, that sort of stopping power will make a huge difference to your times.

 Finally, these produce way less brake dust than the typical sports pad, so they’re great for showin’ and goin’.